Knucklebones: Austronesia

 In Malaysia, Indonesia, Brunei, and Singapore, the game is called batu seremban (literally "five stones"), selambut, or serembat.
 Like the name implies, it only uses five pieces, usually stones, seeds (usually Adenanthera pavonina), or small pyramidal bags of sand or rice.
 It also involves multiple levels of difficulty, varying in the number of stones collected and tossed.
 It does not have a specialized stone for throwing, though the one picked for throwing is also referred to as the "mother".

 In Polynesia, the game is called by various names including kōruru, ruru, kai makamaka, ti kai and tutukai among the Māori; kimokimo among Hawaiians; timo or timo timo among Tahitians; lafo litupa among Samoans; and lavo among Fijians.
 It was very common among the natives of the Pacific Islands and were documented by early European explorers.
 It was played by people of all ages and traditionally includes a meaningless rhythmic chant sung by the players.
 Like in the Philippine version, the game uses only one hand for catching the thrown stones and has multiple stages ramping up in difficulty and mechanics.
 The names, mechanics, and number of stages varies depending on ethnic group.

 Among the Māori, the game uses a marked throwing stone called hai, and around four to fifteen identical but unmarked rounded stones called kai mahi ("workmen").
 Sets of these stones were created by hand and kept for the games.
 In Hawaii, each player has a throwing stone called aliʻi ("chieftain").
 The smaller stones were called pohaku.
-Among Samoans and Fijians, they used around fifty to one hundred flat circular seeds of Entada gigas for the game.
+Among Samoans and Fijians, they used around fifty to one hundred flat circular seeds of Entada phaseoloides for the game.